LEYA-HSE/BiBiER/README.md

-# A Novel Data Augmentation Method for Improving the Generalizability of Bilingual Bimodal Emotion Recognition Systems
+# BiBiER: A Bilingual Bimodal Emotion Recognition Method with Improved Generalization through Data Augmentation

 This repository accompanies the publication in **Expert Systems with Applications (ESWA), 2025**.